8 ways to transform customer service strategy

 Here’s a clear playbook for removing the guesswork so every customer gets what they need, when they need it.

-1. Service starts early—from the first interaction
+2. Remember service starts early, from the first interaction

 The traditional view of support as something that starts after a purchase is outdated.
 In B2C, service isn’t just about solving problems.
 It’s about creating an exceptional experience from the very first moment a customer engages with your brand.

 Pre-purchase, integrate service and marketing to help customers make better decisions and drive conversions.
-Product pages with details about product features and value, embedded live chat to answer customer questions, and reviews and feedback that showcase real customers’ experiences are all examples of service elements used in marketing.
+Product pages with details about product features and value, embedded web chat to answer customer questions, and reviews and feedback that showcase real customers’ experiences are all examples of service elements used in marketing.

 “We see Klaviyo Customer Hub becoming what we think of as the future of shopping—a very curated one-to-one experience, unlike traditional ecomm, which is one-to-many,” says Aman Advani, CEO and cofounder of Ministry of Supply.

-2. Self-service is the default customer experience
+3. Treat self-service as the default customer experience

-• Knowledge base and FAQ: YouTube videos, blog content, usage instructions, and other informative resources that are easily accessible to customers
+- Knowledge base and FAQ: YouTube videos, blog content, usage instructions, and other informative resources that are easily accessible to customers

-• Order tracking and management: a signed-in customer experience where customers can find full order history and offers
+- Order tracking and management: a signed-in customer experience where customers can find full order history and offers

-• Return initiation and processing: a signed-in customer experience where customers can initiate returns with a single click from their accounts
+- Return initiation and processing: a signed-in customer experience where customers can initiate returns with a single click from their accounts

-• Subscription management: a signed-in customer experience where customers can modify their recurring subscriptions
+- Subscription management: a signed-in customer experience where customers can modify their recurring subscriptions

-3. View customer service as a revenue driver, not a cost center
+4. View customer service as a revenue driver, not a cost center

 According to our future of consumer marketing report, after a negative experience with a brand:

-50% of consumers will give you a second chance if you offer them compensation.
+- 50% of consumers will give you a second chance if you offer them compensation.

-27% will return if you ask them for suggestions on how to improve.
+- 27% will return if you ask them for suggestions on how to improve.

-25% will come back if your customer service follow-up is exceptional.
+- 25% will come back if your customer service follow-up is exceptional.

+The takeaway?
+Customer service—and, to be clear, all of the above win-back strategies are forms of service—has a massive impact on revenue.
 But conventional KPIs like ticket volume and time to resolution don’t capture this impact.
-Rethink your metrics to quantify how service affects customer lifetime value (CLV), AOV, loyalty, and brand sentiment.
+Rethink your metrics to quantify how service affects customer lifetime value (LTV), AOV, loyalty, and brand sentiment.

-5. Build out your customer service team structure
+6. Build out your customer service team structure

 Strategy is nothing without the right team.
 While the exact roles you hire for will depend on your brand’s needs, here are some of the main functions that a modern B2C service team handles:

-• Frontline support focuses on general customer issues and manages incoming tickets, escalating when necessary.
+- Frontline support focuses on general customer issues and manages incoming tickets, escalating when necessary.

-• Support specialists handle more complex customer issues and often specialize in a particular area or product.
+- Support specialists handle more complex customer issues and often specialize in a particular area or product.

-• Enablement supports the service team by creating knowledge bases, FAQs, and training on new products.
+- Enablement supports the service team by creating knowledge bases, FAQs, and training on new products.

-• Voice of the customer represents the customer’s perspective by gathering customer insights through user interviews, focus groups, and data analysis.
+- Voice of the customer represents the customer’s perspective by gathering customer insights through user interviews, focus groups, and data analysis.

-The chief customer officer, also known as the “chief experience officer,” owns customer experience strategy.
+- The chief customer officer, also known as the “chief experience officer,” owns customer experience strategy.
 At some organizations, this executive oversees just customer service; at others, they oversee marketing, sales, and service.

-• Lifecycle marketers follow the customer through their journey and collaborate with customer service teams to ensure that customers receive the right messaging and marketing.
+- Lifecycle marketers follow the customer through their journey and collaborate with customer service teams to ensure that customers receive the right messaging and marketing.

 Prioritize hiring for patience, exceptional communication skills, and adaptability.
-Every conversation is different and B2C service teams work in a high-volume environment.
+Every conversation is different, and B2C service teams work in a high-volume environment.
 Because there’s so much overlap between service interactions and sales opportunities, training protocols should blend both disciplines.

 As with your broader customer experience strategy, create performance metrics for your service teams that reflect revenue objectives.